48 Hours in Louisville: Explore, Eat, Relax

 If you like mountain biking, kayaking, hiking or trail running, spend some time in the Parklands of Floyds Fork or the Olmsted Parks.
 At Floyds Fork at Pope Lick Park, you can paddle, hike, or run trails in the woods of Turkey Run Park or Broad Run Park.
 Beckley Creek Park has several stocked fishing lakes, and there’s a peaceful spot to picnic at the lake overlook.

-For a great view of Louisville, trek or drive up the forested hillsides of Iroquois Park, where you can also attend a summer concert at the large, open-air amphitheater.
+For a great view of Louisville, trek up the forested hillsides of Iroquois Park, where you can also attend a summer concert at the large, open-air amphitheater.
 In Cherokee Park, you’ll find open meadows and woodlands where you can hike the 2.4-mile Scenic Loop Trail.
 If you’re looking for peaceful surroundings, meander along the edge of the Ohio River in Shawnee Park.
 If you’d like to go on a picnic or ride a bike along the water, visit Waterfront Park, right near downtown Louisville, where you can also attend a concert or festival on the lawn.

 For a unique overview of Louisville’s parks and neighborhoods, bike or walk sections of the 100-mile loop trail that winds through several distinct natural areas in the city.
 The Louisville Loop trail connects the landscapes of the region with the neighborhoods and history, providing a great snapshot of Louisville and Jefferson County.